How to start a daycare in Ontario

 - Nanny services (work in home of employer as a live-in or live-out nanny)

 - Early childhood education services

 Caring for someone else's children involves a lot of responsibility and a serious commitment.
-When the children are in your custody, you are responsible for their safety and well-being.
+When the children are in your custody, by law, you are responsible for their safety and well-being.

 When you start a business there are several things to consider before you can sell your product or service.
 Most businesses in Ontario need to complete a minimum of three basic steps:

 - Find out what licences and regulations apply to your type of business

 - Choose a business structure and register or incorporate your business

 - Determine if you will need to collect and remit HST